needle-tools/procedural-stochastic-texturing/package/Readme.md

 ### Simple Version

 - create a new ShaderGraph
-- create a Texture2D property as usual - make sure to name the reference `_BaseMap`, otherwise you'll get sampler errors
+- create a Texture2D property as usual
 - add a "Sample Procedural Texture Simple" node
 - connect UV, texture and output as usual
 - press "Save Asset"